insidewhy/munamuna/readme.md

 ```

 This syntax cannot be used when setting a primitive value, e.g. `fun() = 12`, for this the `fun[returnsSpy] = 12` syntax works.
-The `tsc` and `eslint` will both indicate an error if an attempt to use the former syntax is used as in ecmascript the left hand side of an assignment expression must be a variable or a property access.
+`tsc` and `eslint` will both indicate an error if an attempt to use the former syntax is used as in ecmascript the left hand side of an assignment expression must be a variable or a property access.

 In the above examples it can be seen that the `[spy]` accessor can be used on both `mocked.fun` and `mocked.fun[returnsSpy]` or `mocked.fun()`, both can be useful depending on the context.